carpentries/sandpaper-docs/learners/setup.md

 ## Lesson Template Modules (R packages)

-The template is divided into three R pakages, which are designed to be modular and upgradable on the fly.
+The template is divided into three R packages, which are designed to be modular and upgradable on the fly.
 Because these are still in developement, please use the following to install (*and update*) the packages:

-First, **open R/RStudio** and then follow the instructions based on your operating system:
+First, **open R or RStudio** and then follow the instructions based on your operating system:

 ::::::::::: solution